snabbco/snabb/README.md

 The test cases are good examples until I do better documentation!

+A few functions have arguments in a different order to make optional ones easier.
+This is a bit confusing, so avoid in general (always?)

 ### Issues

 LuaJIT FFI cannot yet create callbacks.
 This causes issues in a few places, we cannot set a signal handler to be a Lua function, or use clone.
 This means some functions cannot yet usefully be implemented: sigaction (you can use signal just to set ignore, default behaviour), clone, getitimer/setitimer.
 Note you can use signalfd for signals instead.
 Can probably implement clone using a different Lua state, amd timers can be used with signalfd, so should be able to fix this.